Divine Prosperity: Heresy or What? #4:

 If money is controlling us, we are guilty of idolatry, plain and simple.

 God hates idolatry.
-He has spent a huge amount of time, words, and effort throughout both testaments addressing that behavior on no uncertain terms: expressing in detail how He feels about it and rebuking/punishing those who indulge in it.
+He has spent an immense amount of time, words, and effort throughout both testaments addressing that behavior on no uncertain terms: expressing in detail how He feels about it and rebuking/punishing those who indulge in it.
 There is no combination of persons, circumstances, social/cultural trends, and/or laws which would ever make idolatry acceptable to Him, period, full stop, end of story!

 The Issue of Character